Virginia Orton BTh, MA (Theol)

 After training and serving with Youth With A Mission (YWAM) for 3 years she returned to Australia to pursue further training.

 She obtained a BTh (Distinction) from St Marks Theological Centre, Canberra, Charles Sturt University, focusing her research on the biblical motif of covenant, progressively unfolding God’s creation purpose and the certainty of its completion.
 Covenant & Creation: Understanding God’s Eschatological Purpose for Creation and Our Genuine Hope, explored the biblical covenant as the basis for certainty concerning the ultimate restoration of this world in time-space history and what it means for the mission of God’s people in the world.

 Following this she completed her MA (Theol) through Trinity College, University of Melbourne, with a final research dissertation, entitled The Death of Dignity: Children of Chance in an Impersonal Universe, exploring the relation between epistemology and ethics through the lens of a Van Tillian transcendental epistemology brought into dialogue with Immanuel Kant.
 By showing the latter’s flawed presupposition of human autonomy, the research explored the coherency of a Christian theistic worldview, in contrast to humanism, for understanding the human person and ethics—specifically in the realm of bio-ethics.

-Virginia now serves with Lifemessenger in a teaching and writing capacity, also overseeing the website and her blog Howl.
+Virginia serves with Lifemessenger in a teaching and writing capacity, and also oversees the website.

 She is committed to speak into the spiritual and cultural malaise of this generation, showing the answer, not only in knowing God personally, but also in a biblical worldview that provides absolutes for human meaning and social relationships, a worldview that has historically been the DNA of the West’s sustained development of freedom, justice, education, science, and morality.